 ProCan is a world-first initiative developed by Professors Roger Reddel

 which launched in September 2016.

 “ProCan will not only advance basic research into new and better cancer treatments but soon it will also help doctors rapidly choose the best existing treatment for their patients.”

 Ian Brown, CEO of ACRF

-Over the next 5-7 years, scientists at CMRI are analysing tens of thousands of examples of all types of cancer from all over the world to develop a library of information to advance scientific discovery and enhance clinical treatment worldwide.
+During the 7 year project, scientists at CMRI are analysing tens of thousands of examples of all types of cancer from all over the world to develop a library of information to advance scientific discovery and enhance clinical treatment worldwide.